pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

-# Replacing Fonts in Existing PDFs using PyMuPDF
+# Replacing Fonts in a PDF with PyMuPDF

 Using PyMuPDF v1.17.6 or later, replacing fonts in an existing PDF becomes possible.
-This describes a set of scripts which allow replacing selected fonts by some others.
+This describes the How-To and some technical background.
 ## Features
 It supports the following features:

-* Replace selected or all fonts in a PDF.
+* Replace one or more fonts in a PDF.
-* Ensure that all fonts in a PDF are embedded.
+* All new fonts will be **embedded**.
 * Maintain the page layout, table of contents, links, images, etc.
-* Build font subsets based on the characters used.
+* Build font subsets based on usage, thus reducing file size.

 This makes it e.g. possible to replace **Courier** by a nicer monospaced font, or to take a non-serifed font instead of Times-Roman, etc.

 ## Technical Approach

-* Each page is searched for text written with one of the replaceable fonts.
+* Each page is searched for text written with one of the obsolete fonts.
 * These text pieces are inspected for their used unicodes.
-* Build subsets for replacing fonts based on the used unicodes.
+* Build subsets of the new fonts based on the used unicodes.
-* Remove and rewrite each text span for a replaceable font.
+* Remove then rewrite each applicable text span with its new font.

 The script makes heavy use of and is dependent on MuPDF's page cleaning and text extraction facilities, `Page.cleanContents()` and `Page.getText("dict")`.

 ## Choosing Replacement Fonts
-The font replacing script expects a CSV file which specifies, which fonts should be replaced by which other fonts.
-You must execute a utility script which creates this list of all used fonts
+The font replacing script expects a CSV file which specifies, which old font should be replaced by which new fonts.
+You must execute a utility script which creates a list of all used fonts.

 Edit this file to specify which fonts you wish to change.

-Here is an example output:
+Here is an example utility output:

 | fontname | replace | information |
 |----------|-------------|-------------|